Requirements for Admission

 Possessing the minimum requirements will guarantee that the application is considered.
 It does not, however, guarantee admission.
 The admissions committee will select students competitively to create a high-quality and balanced cohort of participants entering the program each year.

 Students are admitted for the fall and spring semesters.
-The deadline for a complete application for fall admission is April 15; for spring admission it is October 15.
+The program offers rolling admissions decisions with priority deadlines for each semester.
+Prospective students who submit their applications by these deadlines will be guaranteed to be reviewed in time for admission to the specified semester.
+The priority date for fall admission is April 15; for spring admission, it is October 15.
 All supporting documents or questions related to your application should be directed to the following:

 Graduate School University of Colorado Denver